caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 #### 1. Poker Chips

 This is a problem you are likely solving on a daily basis when handling money.
 If someone is paying you and you need to give change, you normally optimize and don't give all your coins.
 You probably find your biggest coins and see how many of them would sum up to a close number.
 Then you find your next biggest coins and add them to the previous coins so that they won't surpass the total change.
-It's almost unconcious, but this tells you something about how to solve this problem.
+It's almost unconscious, but this tells you something about how to solve this problem.

 Let's then follow that rationale to solve this problem:
 1. Say you want to add chips up to 273 USD.
 What you would do in a normal scenario is first to find the biggest coin you have because, otherwise, you'd end up using more coins than necessary.
 Now, how do you find how many of those coins you can max use?
 Let's divide 273USD over 100USD to find out.
 This is 2.73 which means you can use 2 chips of 100USD and you'd be left with 73USD to fill.